 3. Who were some of your earliest fishing heroes?

 The first fishing show I ever watched was Virgil Ward's.
 That was before The Bassmasters was on TV.
-That is what really got me exited about bass fishing.
+That is what really got me excited about bass fishing.
 He had Bass Buster Lures with the Beetle Spin and the Tarantula.
 That was good stuff.
 In later years, there were the guys I looked up to that everyone else probably did — Hank Parker, Bill Dance, Rick Clunn, Denny Brauer and those guys.

 4. When did you realize you had made it in the bass fishing industry?